 First, we need to pull together our photo library.
 I’m guessing you have photos everywhere.

-I offer a free workbook in my resource library that will help you find all of these photos.
+I offer a free workbook that will help you find all of these photos.
 It includes places like your digital camera and your old memory card.

 I had photos on old computers, a few external hard drives, an old memory card, a few CDs, and still on my camera.
 Being able to make a list of all the places to check helped me keep it all organized and straight in my head.